 Ever ponder what zero-drop actually means for your posture and stride?
-With the Xero Drop sole, you’re looking at perfect alignment from heel to head.
+With the Xero Drop sole, you look for perfect alignment from heel to head.
 They even promise more agility and balance for all-round performance.
 Pretty impressive, right?

-The 5.5mm FeelTrue sole is patented and aims to strike a balance between protection and ground feel.
-Imagine not just running, but really “feeling” the road under you.
+The 5.5mm FeelTrue sole is patented and aims to balance protection and ground feel.
+Imagine not just running but really “feeling” the road under you.
 Now add to that a 5,000-mile warranty.
 It’s almost like they’re daring you to wear them out.

 Made in the USA or imported, these shoes also come with the tag of being vegan-friendly.
 Thinking about the environment while getting fit?
 Win-win.

 However, not everything is sunshine and rainbows.
-The shoe might take some getting used to if you’re transitioning from a more cushioned sole.
+The shoe might take some time if you’re transitioning from a more cushioned sole.
 Plus, some may find the appearance initially clownish before the shoe forms to the foot.